tasket/wyng-backup/README.md

 also have python3, plus a basic Unix command set and filesystem (i.e. a typical Linux or BSD system).
 Otherwise, FUSE may be used to access remote storage using sftp or s3 protocols without concern for python or Unix commands.

+* See the 'Testing' section below for tips and caveats about using the alpha and beta versions.

 Wyng is distributed as a single Python executable with no complex supporting modules or other program files; it can be placed in '/usr/local/bin'